Can you get ticks from pets?

 Can you get ticks from pets?
 Yes, and according to a study by Jones et al. owning indoor-outdoor pets increases your risk of being bitten by a tick and potentially exposing yourself to various tick-borne diseases.

 Out of the 1,546 homes with pets, 88.1% used some form of tick control on their pets.
-Yet, 20% still found ticks on their pets, 31.4% reported ticks crawling on household members, and 19.2% found ticks attached to household members during the study period, according to Jones from the Maryland Department of Health and Mental Hygiene, Baltimore, MD.
+Yet, 20% still found ticks on their pets, 31.4% reported ticks crawling on household members, and 19.2% found ticks attached to household members during the study period, writes Jones from the Maryland Department of Health and Mental Hygiene.

-The authors also found that certain property features increased the likelihood of human tick encounters.
-Homes with a vegetable garden, compost pile, log pile, bird feeder, stone walls and children’s play equipment were at a greater risk of “finding ticks both crawling and attached to household members.”
+In addition, certain property features increased the likelihood of human tick encounters.
+Homes with a vegetable garden, compost pile, log pile, bird feeder, stone walls and children’s play equipment were at a greater risk of “finding ticks both crawling and attached to household members,” the authors write.

-There may be several reasons why the risk of tick exposure is greater for pet owners.
-The authors suggest:
+The authors suggest several reasons why the risk of tick exposure is greater for pet owners:

 - Pets may bring ticks onto the property and even into the home where humans can encounter them.